carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 Each is named after the sequencing methodology employed and have particular use cases, with inherent advantages and disadvantages.

-In a **Shotgun Metagenomics**, we sequence random parts of the genomes present in a space.
-We can search the origin of these pieces (_i.e.,_ their taxonomy) and also try to find to which gene they are part of.
+With **Shotgun Metagenomics**, we sequence random parts (ideally all of them) of the genomes present in a sample.
+We can search the origin of these pieces (_i.e.,_ their taxonomy) and also try to find to what part of the genome they correspond.
 Given enough pieces, it is even possible to obtain full individual genomes from a shotgun metagenome, which could give us a bunch of information about the species in our study.
 This, however, requires that we have a lot of genomic